 According to BLMTO’s Facebook event, the peaceful occupation of Nathan Phillips Square in Toronto, which began on March 20 and later moved to the Toronto Police Service (TPS) headquarters, has “faced countless attacks from the TPS – ranging from physical attacks, chemical warfare, deprivation of heating and electricity, and various other bullying/intimidation tactics.
 Despite it all, Black Lives Matter Toronto has stood strong – centering warmth and community in the face of vicious anti-black racism and police brutality.”

-The Daily spoke with the organizers of the demonstration in Montreal, Yasmin Ali and Sumaya Ugas, both McGill students.
+The Daily spoke with an organizer of the demonstration in Montreal, Sumaya Ugas, a McGill student.
 Ugas explained that the demonstration was to show the world that “police violence cannot go unchecked.”

 “Cops cannot keep killing people with impunity,” continued Ugas.
 “The other part of why we’re here is to show love and support and solidarity with the people who are out there in those streets, protesting [in Toronto], who have been met with physical violence.”

 The demonstration included spoken word performances and speeches about the topics of police brutality, Black and Indigenous allyship, and issues facing Black women and Black LGBTQ people.

 In the opening speech, before inviting guest speakers to share their thoughts, the organizer stressed that “it is important to remember who is at the heart of the Black Lives Matter movement; this is a movement of black women!
 Black trans folks, black students, black parents, black disabled folks, poor black folks.
 These are the bodies that are first to be attacked and last to be supported.
 We see you and we hear you!”